 Purpose: The purpose of this study is to determine whether using a combination of ART, the ChAdV63.HIVconsv and MVA.HIVconsv vaccines, and another investigational drug (vorinostat) can lead to a greater reduction in the size of the latent HIV reservoir than using ART alone.9

 For more details on the studies listed above, see the Health Professional version of this drug summary.

 One goal of HIV research is to identify new drugs that have fewer side effects.
 The following side effects were observed in some of the studies of ChAdV63.HIVconsv listed above.BCN01 (NCT01712425):

-In this Phase I study, the majority of participants experienced side effects, ranging from mild to moderate in intensity.
-Pain at or near the injection site was more commonly reported with MVA.HIVconsv than with ChAdV63.HIVconsv.11RIVER (NCT02336074):
+In this Phase 1 study, the majority of participants experienced side effects, which ranged from mild to moderate in intensity.
+Pain at or near the injection site was more commonly reported with MVA.HIVconsv than with ChAdV63.HIVconsv.10RIVER (NCT02336074):

-In this Phase II study, 97% of participants who received ART along with ChAdV63.HIVconsv, MVA.HIVconsv, and vorinostat experienced side effects.
+In this Phase 2 study, 97% of participants who received ART along with ChAdV63.HIVconsv, MVA.HIVconsv, and vorinostat experienced side effects.
 Seventy percent of these side effects were mild, 23% were moderate, and 3% were severe in intensity.
-In comparison, in the group that received ART-only, 73% of participants experienced a side effect, of which 33% were mild, 20% were moderate, and 20% were severe.
-No serious side effects related to the study vaccines were reported.10,12,13
+In the group that only received ART, 73% of participants experienced a side effect, of which 33% were mild, 20% were moderate, and 20% were severe.
+No serious side effects related to the study vaccines were reported.9,11,12